 All the actors gave their own voices in the singing scene, which we think is amazing.
 Sissy Spacek won an Oscar for her stellar performance in the film.
 She mimicked Lynn’s voice nearly perfectly.
 You’ll love the country music legend, and Ernest Tub’s wonderful cameo.

-It’s a story about Precious (Gabourey Sidibe), a 16-year-old, overweight, African-American abused teenager with a mentally challenged baby.
+It’s a story about facing adversity.
+Precious (Gabourey Sidibe) is a 16-year-old, overweight, African-American abused teenager with a mentally challenged baby.
 In the movie, she is pregnant for the second time by her absent father and is abused physically and emotionally by her angry mother.
 Even the school is a place of chaos for Precious.
 She reached her 9th standard, but with a secret, she can neither read nor write.

 Beneath the impassive child, is a curious, young woman with a strong feeling that other possibilities exist for her.
 Precious always imagines a charming place where she can escape.
 Threatened with expulsion, Precious gets a chance to transfer to an alternative school.
 Precious does not even know the meaning of alternative, but her instincts inform her that it’s the opportunity for her.
 She is taken to a literacy workshop, where Ms. Rain starts teaching her.
 Thus begins her life’s journey from pain, darkness, and powerlessness to love, light, and self-determination.

 Through a long process, Precious is reunited with her first baby, which gives her hope for a stable future with both her children.
-She later gets to finish her education without the interference of her mother.
-Note- Keep a tissue box handy as this movie will pull out all of your emotions.
+She later gets a chance to finish her educational journey without the interference of her mother.

 The movie “Saved” is an assortment of religious satire, humor, and of course, teen pregnancy.
 Mary, an obedient Christian girl, starts senior year at the American Eagle Christian High School with her best friend, Hilary Faye.
 Everything was fine until her boyfriend tells her that he might be gay.
 Soon after, Jesus appears in her dream, saying, “do everything you can to help your boyfriend.”
 To save him from homosexuality, Mary sacrifices her virginity to her boyfriend, Dean.
 But to her horrors, she gets pregnant.